color grading

 You may have heard the term “color grading” thrown around in the film and video or photography world, but what exactly does it mean?

 Simply put, color grading is the process of adjusting and enhancing the colors and tones in an image or video.
-It goes beyond simply correcting color balance to involve manipulating hues, saturation, contrast, and brightness to create a specific mood or style.
+It goes beyond simply correcting color balance as it involves manipulating hues, saturation, contrast, and brightness to create a specific mood or style.

 Think of it as adding an Instagram filter but with much more precision and control.